0xyd/Sneak/README.md

-# Sneaker
+# Sneak
-Sneaker is a URL transfer tool based on Tor technology.
+Sneak is a URL transfer tool based on Tor technology.

 ## Features
 1. Dynamic ip addresses
 2. Multiprocess

 ## Dependencies
-Sneaker hides itself through the tor so make sure the machines you are using are able to work with it.
+Sneak hides itself through the tor so make sure the machines you are using are able to work with it.

 To use Tor's powerful techniques, we have to install stem, a python API of Tor.
 ```
     pip install stem
 ```

-We want to make Sneaker more efficient and scalable, we choose pycurl rather than requests.
+We want to make Sneak more efficient and scalable, we choose pycurl rather than requests.
 ```
     pip install pycurl
 ```